SiglabsOP/Nebula-PRO-Visualiser/README.md

 Multithreading for background data loading to keep the UI responsive.
 Asyncio for concurrent data analysis and visualization.
 The visualizer now reads the encrypted data.
+Generate an encrypted key with Nebula PRO for this program to work.

 If you enjoy this program, buy me a coffee https://buymeacoffee.com/siglabo You can use it free of charge or build upon my code.